RandolphKahle/doit-notes/aws-vpc-virtual-private-gateway.md

 This is the AWS router on the AWS side of a VPN tunnel.

-This is set up in a [Rirect Connect](aws-vpc-direct-connect) connection.
+This is set up in a [Direct Connect](aws-vpc-direct-connect) connection.